Allotment Letter: Meaning, Types, Format of Writing and More 2025

 Sale Deed

-Executed after full payment is made and ownership is officially transferred.
+Executed after full payment is made and the property transaction is completed.

 Common issues related to allotment letters